 What you need to know about red maple:

 Red maples are green in summer and a brilliant red in fall and are most distinctive by their serrated edges.

 The red maple is a medium-sized tree with bark that is smooth and gray when young, and dark and broken when older.
 Its leaves have three distinct lobes (sometimes with two additional, smaller lobes at the bottom of the leaf), and their most distinct feature is their serrated edges.
 Their lobe depths vary, from very shallow to a medium depth.
 They are green during spring and summer and turn red in the fall.
 The underside of the leaf is white or silvery.

-Note: Toxicities can occur in fresh, wilted, or dried leaves, though they are most toxic when wilted.
+Toxicities can occur in fresh, wilted, or dried leaves, though the leaves are most toxic when wilted.

-“Toxins (gallic acid and tannins) within the Red maple leaves cause oxidative damage to the hemoglobin component of the horse’s red blood cells,” explains Dr. Alisha Gruntman of the Hospital for Large Animals’ Internal Medicine Service, “leading to decreased ability to carry oxygen and eventual red cell destruction, resulting in a potentially severe anemia.”
+"Toxins (gallic acid and tannins) within the red maple leaves cause oxidative damage to the hemoglobin component of the horse’s red blood cells, leading to decreased ability to carry oxygen and eventual red cell destruction, resulting in a potentially severe anemia," explains Alisha Gruntman of the Hospital for Large Animals' internal medicine service.

 The following may occur within 18 hours of ingestion: